-In December 2018, the Company sold the wholly owned subsidiary LLC Taiga, which in turn holds the four gold licenses Kopylovskoye, Vostochnaya Ploshad, Pravovesenny and Takhtykan.
-The total sales price was MUSD 6 (corresponding to MSEK 54.3), of which MRUB 8 (corresponding to MSEK 1.1) was paid in December 2018.
-The remainder will be paid in several installments until December 31, 2021.
-However, if the payments are accelerated and completed by December 31, 2020, the total price will be reduced by MUSD 1 to MUSD 5.
+The Company sold the wholly-owned subsidiary LLC Taiga in December 2018.
+The total sales price corresponded to MUSD 6, to be paid in several installments.
+Following some changes to the initial production plan and the production permit process, the final payment date has been rescheduled for June 2022 However, if the payments are accelerated and finalized on December 31, 2020, the sale price will be discounted by MUSD 1 and amount to MUSD 5.

-As of December 31, 2018, the sales amount of MUSD 5 has been discounted and recognized in the income statement.
-The receivable in the balance sheet amounts to MSEK 32.2, net of transaction costs.
-In accordance with IFRS 10, historical exchange differences of MSEK 33.1 attributable to $the\,Kopylovskoye\,project\,have\,been\,recognized\,as$ an expense in the income statement, resulting in an accounting loss of MSEK 20.4 from sales of subsidiaries for the Company.
+At December 31, 2018, the total sales amount of MUSD 5, corresponding to MSEK 45.2, was $discounted \, and \, recognized \, in \, the \, income \, statement.$ The receivable at December 31, 2018, net of transaction costs, amounted to MSEK 32.2.
+In accordance with IFRS 10, historical exchange differences of MSEK 33.1 attributable to the Kopylovskove project were recognized as an expense in the income statement, which resulted in an accounting loss of MSEK 20.4 on the sale of subsidiaries for the year 2018.
 Historical exchange $differences\,from\,the\,Kopylovskoye\,project\,have$ been recognized directly in equity in previous periods.
-The expenses for 2018 are therefore only a reclassification and do not have a net impact on
+The expenses for 2018 are therefore only a reclassification and do not have a net impact on equity.